qweb321/Restaurant-List-can-edit-/README.md

 ```

 2. In local side, run npm install
-3. After installation finished, create an `.env` file and insert the code
+3. After installation finished, create an `.env` file to past all code from `.env.example` file

+Change your own account and password

 ```
 MONGODB_URI =